lorensen/VTKExamples/src/VTKBook/06Chapter6.md

 In the previous section we saw how implicit functions, or boolean combinations of implicit functions, could be used to model geometric objects.
 The basic approach is to evaluate these functions on a regular array of points, or volume, and then to generate scalar values at each point in the volume.
 Then either volume rendering ([“Volume Rendering"](/VTKBook/07Chapter7/#73-volume-rendering)), or isosurface generation in combination with surface rendering, is used to display the model.

 An extension of this approach, called implicit modeling, is similar to modeling with implicit functions.
 The difference lies in the fact that scalars are generated using a distance function instead of the usual implicit function.
 The distance function is computed as a Euclidean distance to a set of generating primitives such as points, lines, or polygons.
 For example, **Figure 6-26** shows the distance functions to a point, line, and triangle.
-Because distance functions are wellbehaved monotonic functions, we can define a series of offset surfaces by specifying different isosurface values, where the value is the distance to the generating primitive.
+Because distance functions are well-behaved monotonic functions, we can define a series of offset surfaces by specifying different isosurface values, where the value is the distance to the generating primitive.
 The isosurfaces form approximations to the true offset surfaces, but using high volume resolution we can achieve satisfactory results.

 Used alone the generating primitives are limited in their ability to model complex geometry.
 By using boolean combinations of the primitives, however, complex geometry can be easily modeled.
 The boolean operations union, intersection, and difference (**Equation6-13**, **Equation6-14**, and **Equation6-15**, respectively) are illustrated in **Figure 6-27**. **Figure 6-28** shows the application of implicit modeling to "thicken" the line segments in the text symbol "HELLO".
 The isosurface is generated on a volume $110 \times 40 \times 20$ at  a distance offset of 0.25 units.
 The generating primitives were combined using the boolean union operator.
 Although Euclidean distance is always a nonnegative value, it is possible to use a signed distance function for objects that have an outside and an inside.
 A negative distance is the negated distance of a point inside the object to the surface of the object.
 Using a signed distance function allows us to create offset surfaces that are contained within the actual surface.
 Another interesting feature of implicit modeling is that when isosurfaces are generated, more than one connected surface can result.
 These situations occur when the generating primitives form concave features. **Figure 6-29** illustrates this situation.
 If desired, multiple surfaces can be separated by using the connectivity algorithm described in ["Connectivity"](/VTKBook/09Chapter9/#connectivity) in [Chapter 9](/VTKBook/09Chapter9).